Updated: Feb 14

 5. Cover your nose and mouth with a tissue when you cough or sneeze.

-Although well intended, my recommendations would be quite different.
-More with the approach to prevent the population getting sick in the first place or to prevent the illness progressing to something serious enough to require hospitalization.
+Although well-intended, my recommendations would be quite different.
+More with the approach to prevent the population from getting sick in the first place or to prevent the illness from progressing to something serious enough to require hospitalization.

 So here are my top 5 tips to use at the first sign of illness, with the aim to reduce the duration and severity of the symptoms: